rigon/Remote-WakeOnLan/README.md

 # Remote-WakeOnLan
 Web inferface to manage (power on and shutdown) remote computers

+## Usage

+The complete cycle is:
+ - Power ON
+ - Turning on (will take **waiting time** seconds)
+ - Open (will open the specified URL in a new tab)
+ - Shutdown

+Then, the cycle starts over again.
+If some of the steps is not available, it will be skipped.

 ## Configuration
-List of computers to manage remotelly.
-You will need:
+You can create a list of computers to manage remotelly.
+You will need per computer:
  - an ID that will identify the compuer
  - a name that will be shown in the interface
  - a MAC address that will be used to send the magic packages to WakeUp the computer